oracle/pgql-lang/pages/pgql-1.2-spec.md

  - [EXTRACT](#extract) function for extracting the `year`/`month`/`day`/`hour`/`minute`/`second`/`time_zone` from a datetime value
  - [CASE](#case) statement
  - [IN and NOT IN](#in-and-not-in) predicates
- - Support for special characters in graph names, labels, and property names

 ### Breaking changes